2010 Los Angeles Dodgers season

-The 2010 Los Angeles Dodgers season saw the team failing to defend their back-to-back National League West titles as they played their 53rd season in Southern California, since moving from Brooklyn after the 1957 season.
-As of 2022, this was the last time Dodgers had an under .500 winning percentage for a season.
+The 2010 Los Angeles Dodgers season was the 121st season for the Los Angeles Dodgers franchise in Major League Baseball (MLB), their 53rd season in Los Angeles, California, and their 49th season playing their home games at Dodger Stadium.
+The team failed to defend their back-to-back National League West titles as they played their 53rd season in Southern California, since moving from Brooklyn after the 1957 season.

+As of the 2025 season, this was the last time the Dodgers finished with a sub-.500 record or ended up behind the Colorado Rockies in the standings.

 Offseason

 McCourt divorce proceedings

 Prior to the start of Game 1 of the 2009 National League Championship Series, the Dodgers announced that the team's owner and chairman Frank McCourt and his wife Jamie had separated.
 Immediately after the team was eliminated from the postseason with a loss in Game 5, Frank McCourt fired Jamie from her position as CEO of the Dodgers.
 In the termination letter, McCourt claimed his wife was guilty of "insubordination and inappropriate behavior".
 He also claimed that he was the "sole owner" of the Dodgers and that Jamie had no claim on the club.

 On October 27, Jamie McCourt filed divorce papers with the Los Angeles courts; her filings asked to be reinstated with the Dodgers and that the judge declare "null and void" a marital agreement from 2004 that Frank claims gives him full ownership of the team.
 The Dodgers responded by filing their own document with the courts on October 28 stating that Jamie had an affair with an employee and that returning her to the team would be an improper interference in team matters.
 On November 5, the Superior Court ruled that Jamie should not be reinstated as chief executive of the Dodgers.

 The trial itself did not begin until the end of August, and was not resolved during the season.